-SEND Information Report - To Be Reviewed October 2020
+SEND Information Report - Reviewed October 2023

 The Special Education Needs or Disability (SEND) Information Report below may be of use to you if your child has (or you think they may have) SEND.
 The definition of Special Educational Needs or Disability is: